-- more active travel

-- improvements in physical health & wellbeing

-- greater social cohesion
+- safer and more convenient options for people to walk and cycle - improvements in physical and mental health & wellbeing - greater social cohesion

 The term "modal filter" refers to infrastructure that allows people walking, cycling, and sometimes public transport, but prevents through movements of motor traffic.
 Modal filters can be the single most effective intervention installed along a street to reduce through traffic and create safer streets for cycling and walking.